marcpre/personal_blog_eleventy/README.md

 146. TavernAI character builder
 147. experiment: subscribe to every free plan that you find to get the value
 148. TalkingImage AI --> Wie bauen
+149. Conversational Interface to talk to your phone and make thinks like --> CRM